Coexistence of ferromagnetism and superconductivity at KTaO$_3$ heterointerfaces

-Here, using the measurements of direct current superconducting quantum interference device, we observe the conspicuous signal of in-plane ferromagnetic hysteresis loop at the verge of two-dimensional superconductivity at the KTaO$_3$ heterointerfaces, assigning to intrinsic ferromagnetism that persists up to room temperature.
-Moreover, the first-principles calculations provide an additional evidence of the robust ferromagnetism for the intrinsic property of the KTaO$_3$ heterointerfaces that the local moments on the Ta$^{4+}$: $5d^1$ ions brought about by the oxygen vacancies that host the two-dimensional electron gases formed at the KTaO$_3$ heterointerfaces.
-Therefore, these results indicate the KTaO$_3$ heterointerface to be the time-reversal symmetry breaking superconductor, which brings a new broad of perspective on understanding the underlying rich superconducting properties at the KTaO$_3$ heterointerfaces.
+In this work, utilizing the measurements of direct current SQUID, we observe a distinct signal of an in-plane ferromagnetic hysteresis loop in the KTaO$_3$ heterointerface superconductor, attributing it to intrinsic ferromagnetism that persists above room temperature.
+Moreover, the first-principles calculations and X-ray magnetic circular dichroism (XMCD) measurements provide decisive evidences in support of the robust ferromagnetism of superconducting KTaO$_3$ heterointerfaces, which derives from the local moments of the Ta$^{4+}$: $5d^1$ ions brought about by the oxygen vacancies that host the two-dimensional electron gases formed at the KTaO$_3$ heterointerfaces, which are responsible for the emergence of interfacial superconductivity.
+Remarkably, these findings indicate the coexistence of ferromagnetism and superconductivity at the KTaO$_3$ heterointerfaces, offering novel insights into the intricate superconducting properties at these interfaces.

-{\it Experimental results.---}Both the LaAlO$_3$ and YAlO$_3$ thin films are grown by pulsed laser deposition on top of the 5$\times$5$\times$0.5 mm$^3$ single-crystalline KTaO$_3$(111) substrates (see Methods and our previous study~\cite{ref26}).
-Atomic force microscopy characterization shows that the surface of KTaO$_3$ substrates and thin films are atomically flat (see Supplementary Fig. 1, YAlO$_3$ shown in Ref.~\onlinecite{ref26}), suggesting high-quality growth of the thin films on KTaO$_3$.
-Whereas the absence of epitaxial Bragg reflection peaks from both the LaAlO$_3$ and YAlO$_3$ thin films is revealed by X-ray diffraction (see Supplementary Fig. 2, YAlO$_3$ shown in Ref.~\onlinecite{ref26}), demonstrating that the amorphous phase of both the LaAlO$_3$ and YAlO$_3$ thin films is deposited on the KTaO$_3$(111) substrates.
-These results are in good agreement with the previous studies~\cite{ref23,ref25,ref26,ref35}.
-In the followings, the electrical transport measurements are performed on the as-grown thin films patterned Hall bar configurations~\cite{ref26,XueH2022}.